Appliance dispensing

 You can have a free NHS flu Jab at our pharmacy:

-• If you are 65 years of age or over
+• If you are 65 years of age and over on 31 March 2024

 • If you are pregnant